davedelong/CHLayoutManager/README.markdown

 - `CHLayoutConstraints` allow you to specify a block in order to do more complex transformations.

 (The included sample application shows how to use a `CHLayoutTransformer` block in order to apply constraints that are not possible via the normal mechanism.)

-###Caution

-Since blocks capture their environment, it's very easy to create a [retain cycle][retain-cycle].
-If you create a block transformer that references `self` and then create a `CHLayoutConstraint` with it, and then have `self` retain the constraint, you will have created a retain cycle.
-FYI.

 ##License